do1fmd/BV9900Pro-optimization/README.md

 ## Deactivate unwanted apps
 First I will give a list, which apps can be simply deactivated in the Android settings.
 If you cannot find the app (e.g. your phone is not in English), you can use the app [apps_Packages Info from F-Droid](https://f-droid.org/de/packages/com.oF2pks.applicationsinfo/).
-Type in the apk name (in brackets in my list) and you can open the android settings for the searched app.
+Type in the apk name (you find them in \[brackets] in my list) and you can open the android settings of the searched app.

 - Youtube (if you don't want to use Youtube vanced) \[com.google.android.youtube]
 - (Google) Assistant \[com.google.android.apps.googleassistant]